-Over the past five years, I’ve signed up for and completed eight marathons, including scorchers where the sun beat down and the air was nearly 100 degrees to mild days running under clouds.
+Over the past ten years, I’ve signed up for and completed dozens of marathons, including scorchers where the sun beat down and the air was nearly 100 degrees to mild days running under clouds.

 On these races, I’ve suffered from dehydration, heat exhaustion, blisters, sun burn, sore joints, cramps, pulled muscles, black toenails, and other maladies.